zoogie/super-skaterhax/README.md

 ```
 https://zoogie.github.io/web/super (USA,EUROPE,JAPAN)
 https://zoogie.github.io/web/korea (KOREA)
+There is also a QR code to scan (on release page) by pressing the L+R buttons on home menu.
+This will also take you to the exploit page.
+It's recommeded to type the url in on the first try, however.
 ```
 2) After reaching the site, it should say "GO GO!" at the top left but press the star on the bottom left instead.
 3) Press "Bookmark this page" then press the bottom-left star again.